 The Hall of Fame Case for Tommy John

 The case is pretty simple.
-John has the most wins of any pitcher since 1901 who is not already in the Hall of Fame.
-He also accomplished this while being a guinea pig in a risky experimental surgery to his elbow.
+Other than the PED-linked Roger Clements, John has the most wins of any pitcher since 1901 who is not already in the Hall of Fame.
+He also accomplished this while being a guinea pig in a risky experimental surgery on his elbow.
 That’s the basic case: lots of wins and the name attached to the surgical procedure that is now central to the game of baseball.
-As far as two sentence Cooperstown cases go, it’s a pretty good one.
+As far as two-sentence Cooperstown cases go, it’s a pretty good one.

 At the time of John’s retirement, his 288 wins were the 7th most for any pitcher who began their career after World War II.
-The only six pitchers with more were his contemporaries who we saw on the previous graphic.
+The only six pitchers with more were his contemporaries, whom we saw in the previous graphic.

-Speaking of the modern game (1901 and beyond), obviously somebody has to have the most wins without a plaque.
-After John and his 288 wins you have Jim Kaat, who won 283 games.
-He’s not in Cooperstown either, although he was just two votes away from election on the 2015 Eras Committee ballot.
-Next you have the crafty left-hander Jamie Moyer, who won 269 contests.
+Speaking of the modern game (1901 and beyond), obviously, somebody has to have the most wins without a plaque.
+After John and his 288 wins, you have the crafty left-hander Jamie Moyer, who won 269 contests.
 Moyer took “pitching forever” to the next level, toeing the rubber until after his 49th birthday.
-Besides not getting close to the 300 victory finish line, Moyer’s career 4.25 ERA also is quite ugly.
+Besides not getting close to the 300-victory finish line, Moyer’s career 4.25 ERA is also quite ugly.

 So, there you have it.
-There are only 5 modern pitchers with more than 250 wins who don’t have a plaque and John is at the top of that list.
+There are only six modern pitchers with more than 250 wins who don’t have a plaque, and, other than Clemens, John is at the top of that list.

 The Case Against Tommy John for the Hall of Fame